Disasters in Medway - The Gillingham Bus Disaster

 ARTHUR CALVERT - 11

 JAMES CUNNINGHAM - 12

 THIS MEMORIAL, WHICH REPLACES THE ORIGINAL WAS DEDICATED ON 2nd DECEMBER 2001

 AND ERECTED ON BEHALF OF CHATHAM MARINE CADET UNIT No 501

 ASSISTED BY GENEROUS PUBLIC AND PRIVATE SUPPORT

 Three of the cadets who were Roman Catholic were buried in the Roman Catholic section of the Naval Section of the cemetery, a short distance from their fellow cadets.

 These photos were taken in February 2008.
 The ground around the graves in half of the Naval Section had no grass at all around them, just bare earth.
-There were signs around though, saying that the Commonwealth War Graves Commission were renovating the area, and around half of the section was already covered in the standard CWGC bright green grass which always seems to be freshly cut.
+There were signs around though, saying that the Commonwealth War Graves Commission were renovating the area, and around half of the section was already covered in the standard CWGC bright green grass which always seems to be perfectly even and freshly cut.